OpenEvalProject/evals/manuscripts/elife-82823/v1/manuscript.md

 **Figure 8.:** Lines show mean +/- s.e.m. across 6 participants. * denotes timepoints where the response to |Δevidence| is significantly greater for decision-relevant motion than decision-irrelevant motion, while controlling for multiple-comparisons across time (see ‘Methods’).

-## Behavioural‐neural correlation between evidence integration kernels and TRFs to continuous sensory evidence
+### Behavioural‐neural correlation between evidence integration kernels and TRFs to continuous sensory evidence

 Finally, given the consistency and between-subject variability in integration time constants shown in Figure 3c and Figure 3—figure supplement 1, we explored whether any components relating to processing of sensory evidence might reflect cross-subject variation in evidence integration.
-We therefore performed a behavioural-neural correlation between participants’ integration time constants τ and their TRFs to sensory noise fluctuations.
+We therefore performed a behavioural-neural correlation between participants’ integration time constants $\tau$ and their TRFs to sensory noise fluctuations.
 (Note that the integration time constants were fit using the equation described above, fit [using the approach described in ‘Methods’] separately to the empirical integration kernels from each of the four conditions.)

 We found such a correlation for the triphasic potential elicited by the continuous ‘absoluted sensory evidence’ regressor (see Figure 6c).
-From approximately 420 ms onwards, the amplitude of the final, negative component of this component showed a negative correlation with τ across participants (Figure 9).
-In other words, this negative-going component was larger in amplitude (i.e. more negative) in participants who would integrate sensory evidence over longer durations (i.e. had a higher value of τ).
+From approximately 420 ms onwards, the amplitude of the final, negative component of this component showed a negative correlation with $\tau$ across participants (Figure 9).
+In other words, this negative-going component was larger in amplitude (i.e. more negative) in participants who would integrate sensory evidence over longer durations (i.e. had a higher value of $\tau$).
 We suggest that this may be consistent with variation in the encoding strength of previously studied correlates of continuous decision evidence.
 For example, Wyart et al. found a positive centroparietal potential 500 ms after decision information that positively encoded the current sample, but negatively encoded adjacent samples (Wyart et al., 2012); our finding extends this work to explore variation in the response across participants.

 ![Figure 9.](https://cdn.elifesciences.org/articles/82823/elife-82823-fig9-v1.jpg)

-**Figure 9.:** Figure 6c).Top panel shows Spearman’s rank correlation between the time-varying electroencephalographic (EEG) beta for absolute sensory evidence and individual subjects’  parameter, separately for each of the four conditions.
-The negative-going correlation found in all four conditions from ~420 ms onwards coincides with the third, negative-going limb of the triphasic response to absolute sensory evidence shown in τFigure 6c.
+**Figure 9.:** Top panel shows Spearman’s rank correlation between the time-varying electroencephalographic (EEG) beta for absolute sensory evidence and individual subjects’ $\tau$ parameter, separately for each of the four conditions.
+The negative-going correlation found in all four conditions from ~420 ms onwards coincides with the third, negative-going limb of the triphasic response to absolute sensory evidence shown in Figure 6c.
 Bottom panels show the correlation plotted separately for each of the four conditions.
-We plot the average EEG effect size against log() to allow for a straight-line fit (lines show mean ± 95% confidence intervals of a first-order polynomial fit between these two variables); we used Spearman’s rho to calculate the relationship, as it does not assume linearity.τ
+We plot the average EEG effect size against log($\tau$) to allow for a straight-line fit (lines show mean ± 95% confidence intervals of a first-order polynomial fit between these two variables); we used Spearman’s rho to calculate the relationship, as it does not assume linearity.

 Although this across-subject correlation was discovered via exploratory analyses, it replicated across all four independent conditions, substantially increasing the likelihood of it being a true positive result (response periods FREQUENT and SHORT: Spearman’s ρ = –0.45, p=0.027; FREQUENT and LONG: ρ = –0.52, p=0.0099; RARE and SHORT: ρ = –0.53, p=0.0080; RARE and LONG: ρ = –0.46, p=0.025).
 By contrast, we found no evidence for an across-subject correlation between fitted integration decay time constants and EEG regressors encoding evidence updates at jump events (Δevidence), nor between fitted amplitude parameters (A) and any EEG regressors.